fluidml/fluidml/README.md

 Note these methods rely on task name and its config parameters, which act as lookup-key for results.
 In this way, tasks are skipped by FluidML when task results are already available for the given config.
 But users can override and force execute tasks by passing `force` parameter to the `Flow.run()` methods.
-For details check the API documentation LINK.
+For details check the API documentation.

 ```Python
 class MyResultsStore(ResultsStore):